Skip to main content

 Dr. Nyssa is a cultural/environmental anthropologist studying the relationships between knowledge practices, governance, and distributive questions of risk and justice.
 Using mixed method and multi-sited approaches, her current work tracks the emergence and contemporary practices of conservation science in order to evaluate their impact globally on human and non-human life.
 She has conducted research at leading conservation projects in the U.S., Europe, and Ecuador.

-Erik Otárola-Castillo, Assistant Professor
+Erik Otárola-Castillo, Associate Professor

 Website